-The Department of Pharmaceutical Sciences is a premiere, research-oriented unit of the School of Pharmacy and Pharmaceutical Sciences dedicated to drug development and pharmaceuticals delivery to meet a wide array of healthcare needs.
+The Department of Pharmaceutical Sciences is a premier, research-oriented unit of the School of Pharmacy and Pharmaceutical Sciences dedicated to drug development and pharmaceuticals delivery to meet a wide array of healthcare needs.
 We are also committed to providing exceptional educational experiences for professional and graduate students.

 The Pharmaceutical Sciences Department is housed in the top two floors of the University's new pharmacy school, in newly designed and constructed state-of-the-art laboratories and offices and houses about 20 faculty involved in teaching and research.

 The department faculty work in collaborative groups covering many aspects of the drug development and pharmaceuticals delivery life cycle, including drug identification, pre-clinical testing, efficacy in mouse models, clinical trials and post-marketing research.

 Message from the Chair

 We are in an era of dramatic change in drug development, where there are many science-driven opportunities, but the systems to bring a lead compound to market are cumbersome and horribly expensive.
 As drugs become increasingly targeted, they also become increasingly personalized, with the extension that new drugs are likely orphan drugs for even common (stratified) diagnoses.
 This leads to a dilemma where there are few patients to recoup costs, and the dilemma of impressive opportunities that we cannot afford to develop and sell.

 There has been little or no control on the costs of drugs in the U.S., and this has led to some questionable business models where old drugs are purchased by new biotech and the cost escalated several thousand fold.
 Perhaps better tolerated (and perhaps justified) are new orphan drugs, but costs at $300,000/patient/year are now not uncommon.
 Combining the above leads to an untenable, if not unethical, future for much of drug development.